 • Rate: The number of times the operation occurred per second.

-• View stream: Add a chart to a notebook or dashboard using the query for the operation.
-Click the row to view the associated Stream.
+• View stream: Add a trichart to a notebook or dashboard using the query for the operation.

 • Create stream: Create a Stream for the operation.
 Creating a Stream for an operation allows you to retain the data for the associated query for longer than your retention window.